 Nutella Alternatives for Vegans

-If you are looking for a vegan version of Nutella, many companies have created their own varieties.
-Let me share with you a small list of Nutella alternatives for vegan:
+If you are looking for a vegan version, many companies have created their own varieties.
+Let me share with you a small list of alternatives for vegans:

 Justin’s Chocolate Hazelnut & Almond Butter Blend.